project-origin/documentation/architecture.md

 In Hyperledger Sawtooth it is possible to isolate different parts of a system in namespaces.
 The first three bytes of each address denotes the namespace.
 Currently the platform uses three namespaces: one for measurements, one for GGOs, and one for settlements.

-Each measurements has its address deterministically calculated based on a combination of the owners extended public child key and the measuring begin-timestamp.
+Each measurement has its address deterministically calculated based on a combination of the owners extended public child key and the measuring begin-timestamp.
 This coupled with the namespace enables us to know in advance where to place a GGO originating from a measurement; we calculate the same address, but in a different namespace.
 This way everyone can easily look up the production measurement which were the basis for an issued GGO.
 The same is done when calculating a settlement's addresse, only in this case the basis is a consumption measurement's address, but in the settlement namespace.

 The GGO and Settlement namespaces both have references to the Measurement namespace; issued GGOs refer to the production measurement its based upon, and settlements refer to the consumption measurement they are settling on.
 The Measurement namespace does not have references to the other namespaces; this was done to isolate the functionality in the GGO part as much as possible, since the measurements could potentially e used for other things in the future.

 ## Measurements

-All measurements from electricity meters are written to the verifiable storage.
-These are used for either issuing GGOs (production) or to settle GGOs to a meter (consumption).
+Measurements from electricity meters are written to the verifiable storage.
+They are later used for either issuing GGOs (production) or to settle GGOs to a meter (consumption).

-Each measurements stores a series of key information.
-Below is an example formatted as json.
+Each measurement stores a series of key information.
+Below is an example of a formatted JSON body of a block:

     {
         "begin": "2020-07-22T10:00:00Z",